-- 1. The gases entering the unit are ionized (positively charged). - 2.
-Helium molecules are separated from all other gas molecules. - 3.
-Helium ions strike the collector plate causing an electron flow, which is amplified and displayed on the User/Service Panel.
+- 1 The gases entering the unit are ionized (positively charged). - 2 Helium molecules are separated from all other gas molecules. - 3 Helium ions will then strike the collector plate causing an electron flow equivalent to a minute current, which and amplified so that the measurement of the leak is displayed on the User/Service Panel.

-An alternate and commonly used method is to test an object pre-filled with helium gas.
-The test object is placed in a test chamber (bell jar) that is evacuated and tested.
-The MS-60 subsequently displays the measurement of the leak from the product being tested on the User/Service Panel.
+An alternate, commonly used method is to test an object pre-filled with helium gas.
+The test object is placed in a test chamber that is evacuated and tested (as above).
+The MS-40 subsequently displays the measurement of the leak on the User/Service Panel.

-The procedure for leak testing an object in the MS-60 (without an external pump connected) is as follows:
+The procedure for leak testing an object in the MS-40 (without an external pump connected) is as follows:

-- 1. Connect the test object to the test port located at the top of the MS-60 and press the green START pushbutton. - 2.
-The reverse/foreline valve closes, the rough valve opens and the test object is evacuated. - 3.
-When the test port pressure reaches Crossover $\mathbf{R}$ (7.5 Torr maximum), the reverse/foreline valve opens and Reverse flow testing begins. - 4.
-If a vacuum testing procedure is underway, spraying of the test object with helium should now commence. - 5.
-Leak testing begins in the $10^{-3}$ std cc/sec range. - 6.
-The unit will continue to search for a leak, ranging downward until it reaches the $10^{-9}$ std cc/sec range. - 7.
-If a leak is still not found, the unit will automatically begin Direct mode testing when the test port pressure goes below Crossover D. The rough valve will close, the direct (fine) valve will open and the leak detector will range downward to the $10^{-11}$ std cc/sec range. - 8.
-If a leak is not found, the unit will continue to test at this level until the VENT pushbutton is pressed.
+- 1 Connect the test object to the test port located at the top of the MS-40. - 2 Press the green START pushbutton. - 3 The reverse/fore-line valve closes, the rough valve opens and the test object is evacuated. - When the test port pressure reaches Crossover 1 (7.5 Torr maximum), the reverse/fore-line valve opens.

+- 5 If a vacuum testing procedure is underway, spraying of the test object with helium should now commence. - 6 Leak testing begins in the 10-4 std cc/sec range. - 7 The unit will continue to search for a leak, ranging downward until it reaches the 10^{-9} std cc/sec range. - If a leak is still not found, the unit will automatically begin direct mode testing when the test port pressure goes below Crossover 2.
+The rough valve will close, the fine valve will open and the leak detector will range downward to the 10-10 std cc/sec range. - If a leak is not found, the unit will continue to test at this level until the VENT pushbutton is pressed.
 If a leak is found, the unit will range upward to the proper range.
-The unit stays in Direct mode when ranging upward until it reaches the $10^{-4}$ range, where it crosses back into Reverse mode testing. - 9.
-When leak testing has been completed, pressing and holding the VENT pushbutton (the default is for 0.5 second or may be programmed by the user the D3 time interval) closes all vacuum system valves except for the foreline valve, opens the vent valve and vents the test port and test object.
+The unit stays in direct mode when ranging upward until it reaches the 10-4 range, where it crosses back into reverse mode testing. - When leak testing has been completed, pressing and holding the VENT pushbutton (the default is for 0.5 second or may be programmed by the user the D3 time interval) closes all vacuum system valves except for the fore-line valve, opens the vent valve and vents the test port and test object.